Why do people find it so hard to change when they know it’s good for them?

 So how can we leverage our brain’s capacity to approach change and reshape habits that no longer serve us and adopt new, more desirable attitudes and behaviours?

-Recent insights point to the power of willpower, focussed attention and mindful action to push through resistance and rewire habitual patterns.
+Willpower, focussed attention and mindful action can be used to push through resistance and rewire habitual patterns.
 This process of intentionally changing our brain circuits is called ‘self-directed neuroplasticity’.
 It is not enough to practice every so often.
 We need to pay attention repeatedly to new actions and insights over a period of time until they become part of how we operate and see ourselves.
 Creating rituals to embed new behaviours into daily life can be key.
 Reinforcing positive change with support and immediate feedback from others—a buddy, leader or coach—will help tap our reward systems and associate new behaviours with positive emotions and learning.
 It also helps if we find ways to make changing our new habits interesting and fun.

 Each of these principles, and others, impact the way our brain fires and feels.
 This in turn affects our behaviour, decisions and performance.
 The more we practice these skills the more we will allow those neurons to connect and through neuroplasticity create the new connections we need to regulate our emotional and instinctual reactions more effectively.